cinqict/hack-the-system-course/README.md

   <summary>Hint 7</summary>

-Notice how `'` behaves differently and does not give a proper error instead it provides an error like `[object Object]`.
+Notice how `'` behaves differently and does not give a proper error instead it provides an error like `[object Object]` above the email field.
 This is an indication something is quite seriously wrong.

 </details>